anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar does not have a certificate that can be validated using a public (WebPKI) anchor.
 The pledge may have any kind of Trust Anchor built in: from full multi-level WebPKI to the single self-signed certificate used by the Cloud Registrar.
-There are many tradeoffs to having more or less of the PKI present in the Pledge, which is addresses in part in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} in sections 3 and 5.
+There are many tradeoffs to having more or less of the PKI present in the Pledge, which is addressed in part in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} in sections 3 and 5.

 ## Issues with Redirect via Voucher